This piece was updated on July 26

-As of July 27, President Daniel Ortega’s Sandinista National Liberation Front (FSLN) had detained over a dozen opposition figures, including seven presidential hopefuls.
-Nearly all who have been arrested are being held under a treason law that was passed in December by the Sandinista-controlled National Assembly and gives Ortega’s government the power to label citizens “terrorists” and ban them from running for office.
+As of October 25, President Daniel Ortega’s government had detained over three dozen opposition figures, including seven presidential hopefuls and the president and vice president of the largest business federation, the Superior Council for Private Enterprise (COSEP).
+Nearly all who have been arrested are being held under a treason law that was passed in December by the Sandinista National Liberation Front (FSLN)-controlled National Assembly and gives Ortega’s government the power to label citizens “terrorists” and ban them from running for office.
 Even before the arrests, Ortega had created a legal framework to consolidate power and ensure victory.
 On May 18, the Supreme Electoral Council, the body that oversees elections, took away the Democratic Restoration Party’s (PRD) legal status, eliminating a major opposition bloc from the ballot.
 In October 2020, the Foreign Agents Law and the Special Cybercrimes Law were passed to legally restrict freedom of expression and association, and the National Police was granted the power to prohibit political gatherings.
 Ortega has also rejected international electoral observation against the recommendation of the Organization of American States.
 Secretary General Luis Almagro of the OAS said that Nicaragua was on track to have “the worst possible election.”

 WHAT THE OPPOSITION LOOKS LIKE